< Back to list

 - Ph.D., Penn State University, 2007 (Anthropology).

-Professor Koster is a computational anthropologist who studies the relationship between socio-ecological variation and economic decision-making.
+Professor Koster studies the relationship between socio-ecological variation and economic decision-making.
 Focusing on both the production and distribution of material resources, his research elucidates the adaptive strategies that individuals use to subsist in marginal environments.
 Particularly interested in social dilemmas relating to divisible resources, Koster studies how individuals engage with their kinship networks to mitigate subsistence risks and maximize returns on labor.
 He also examines the contexts that lead people to contribute to public goods, such as the conservation of natural resources.

 - (PI), Koster, Jeremy, The effect of social networks on inequality: A longitudinal cross-cultural investigation, National Science Foundation.
 (SMA-1743019), $880,000.00.
 04/01/2017 to 08/31/2021.
 Status: Active.